Have questions? We're here.

 Hazard Inlet (Qariaraajuk)

 You hope to visit an Inuit site inhabited by bowhead whale hunters during the 15th and 16th centuries.
 The remains of over 100 bowheads are scattered across the village and beach, a testament to the community's reliance on this marine giant.
 Excavations have uncovered around 20 sod houses, though evidence suggests there may have been as many as 40.
-The cliff face behind the site holds community burial grounds, while caches, kayaks, and umiak stands line the shore.
+The cliff face behind the site holds community burial grounds, while caches, kayak, and umiak stands line the shore.
 This remarkable site offers a poignant glimpse into the lives of these Inuit families, who worked cooperatively to hunt bowhead whales for sustenance and building materials.
 It's an extraordinary privilege to experience this piece of history firsthand.

 Point Zenith

 Point Zenith, a rocky promontory jutting into the ocean, offers breathtaking panoramic views.
-As you step ashore, you can feel a profound sense of isolation and wonder.
+As you step ashore, feel a profound sense of isolation and wonder.
 This is a place where time seems to stand still, and the only sounds are the wind and the crunch beneath your boots.

 King William Island (Qikiqtaq)